Carl-Hellberg-Eriksson/membership-system/Readme.md

 Don't know ¯\_(ツ)_/¯ glhf

+### Database

+If you don't have one already, create a local server and replace the default connectionstring in appsettings.Development.json with one to your own.
+You will probably need to add TrustServerCertificate=True to not get SSL error.
+Initiate the Database by using the Dotnet CLI and running

+´´´
+dotnet ef database update --project MembershipSystem.Infrastructure --startup-project MembershipSystem.WebService ´´´

+If you are making changes that requires database updates run:
+´´´
+dotnet ef migrations add "DescriptiveNameOfChange" --project MembershipSystem.Infrastructure --startup-project MembershipSystem.WebService

+dotnet ef database update --project MembershipSystem.Infrastructure --startup-project MembershipSystem.WebService ´´´

 ## Architecture

 The backend is written in .Net Core 7(?) in what I think is called onion architecture :).